headdetect/WebSharp/README.md

 }));

-// WebSharp also includes static content var staticContent = new StaticContentHandler(Path.Combine(Directory.GetCurrentDirectory(), "content"));
+// WebSharp also includes static content var staticContent = new StaticContentHandler(
+    Path.Combine(Directory.GetCurrentDirectory(), "content"));
 // This static route helps the static content coorperate with other routes.
-It'll only match on routes that
+It'll only
-// go to files the static content handler is aware of.
-This way, you could have "/style.css" resolve to
+// match on routes that go to files the static content handler is aware of.
+This way,
-// static content, and "/edit" resolve to something else, under the same "/" root directory. var staticRoute = new StaticContentRoute(staticContent);
+// you could have "/style.css" resolve to static content, and "/edit" resolve to
+// something else, under the same "/" root directory. var staticRoute = new StaticContentRoute(staticContent);
 router.AddRoute(staticRoute);